authorjapps/zerocode-tdd-docs/pages/assertions/Parameterized-Testing-From-CSV-rows.md

   }
 ```

-# Conclusion
+## Conclusion

 We learned here how we can do parameterized testing and how(optionally) we can do type-casting of a field to the desired type.

 The examples are available in the HelloWorld section of the README file.
-We can clone this repo and try at home!
+We can clone that repo and try at home!